Felix Winiwarter

-Felix Winiwarter (21 March 1930 – 9 September 2018) was Austrian chess player, Austrian Chess Championship medalist (1956).
+Felix Winiwarter (21 March 1930 – 9 September 2018) was an Austrian chess player, an Austrian Chess Championship medalist (1956).

 Biography

-From the late 1950s to the early 1970s Felix Winiwarter was one of the leading Austrian chess players.
-In 1965, in Reichenau an der Rax he won silver medal in Austrian Chess Championship.
+From the late 1950s to the early 1970s, Winiwarter was one of the leading Austrian chess players.
+In 1965, in Reichenau an der Rax, he won silver medal in the Austrian Chess Championship.

-Felix Winiwarter played for Austria in the Chess Olympiads:
+Winiwarter played for Austria in the Chess Olympiads: